OSEL-DAM/HARAM_RST/README.md

 ![Export Data Button of the GUI](./imgs/export.png)

 The interface allows for the export of data that was produced by the model.
-Clicking the `Export Data` button or pressing `Ctrl + S` will bring up a "Save As" with a drop down box that allows the data to be exported in  3 different file formats, CSV files (.csv), an Excel Spreadsheet (.xlsx), and a MATLAB Data File (.mat).
+Clicking the `Export Data` button or pressing <kbd>Ctrl</kbd> + <kbd> S</kbd> will bring up a "Save As" with a drop down box that allows the data to be exported in  3 different file formats, CSV files (.csv), an Excel Spreadsheet (.xlsx), and a MATLAB Data File (.mat).
 The data that is exported results in 5 variables and are described in the table below.

 | Export Variable | Description of Variable |
 | :---: | :--- |